DigitalPublishingToolkit/Money-Lab-Reader/md/3_2-Weber.md

 Money is the general equivalent in capitalism – commodities do not buy each other, but all commodities can be bought with money.
 Based on this status, money is used for three purposes: 1.
-As unit of account in which prices are measured and compared in money.
-2. As means of payment: goods and services are purchased and debts settled with money.
-3. As the most liquid store of value.
+As unit of account in which prices are measured and compared in money; 2.
+As means of payment: goods and services are purchased and debts settled with money; 3.
+As the most liquid store of value.
 Facing an uncertain future with respect to their income and their economic needs and obligations, people hold money to insure themselves against unforeseen expenditures.
 In contrast to other